seanfisk/mastering-eos/manual/envvars.rst

 .. envvar:: MANPATH

-    The search path for manual pages readable by :command:`man`.
+    The search path for manual pages readable by :cmd:`man`.

 .. envvar:: INFOPATH

-    The search path for manual pages readable by :command:`info`.
+    The search path for manual pages readable by :cmd:`info`.

 .. envvar:: CPPFLAGS